 Facts and Statistics about Drink Driving

-Whilst drink driving is the most recognised form of driver impairment, driving after taking illegal drugs is also just as dangerous.
-It is clearly not safe to drive after taking drugs, as they will effect a drivers behaviour, perception, and ability to control a vehicle safely.
+Whilst drink driving is the most recognised form of driver impairment, driving after taking illegal drugs is also just as dangerous, and is also illegal.
+Drugs affect a driver’s behaviour, perception, and ability to control their vehicle safely.

-Some medicines will also impair a driver and you should always read the warning labels.
-If a medicine which you have bought says 'may cause drowsiness', then you should assume that it does.
+Some medicines also impair a person’s ability to drive safely and drivers should always read the warning labels.
+If a medicine says 'may cause drowsiness', assume that it does.

 The Simulator and Drink Driving

-Alcohol will increase the time it takes drivers to process information – which effectively increases thinking and stopping distances.
+Alcohol increases the time it takes drivers to process information – which increases their thinking and stopping distances.
 A drunk driver who spots a pedestrian would take extra vital moments before applying the brake.

 This is shown by a large increase in the thinking distance in the simulator, but in the real world a drunk driver may also not press the brake as hard as a sober driver, which may also increase their braking distance.
 The extra time it takes a driver to press the brake, will mean that the vehicle is travelling at a faster speed when it hits the pedestrian, causing a more severe injury.